 Continuing Contract Review Committee

-The Continuing Contract Review Committee shall be a standing committee formed through Faculty Senate.
+The Continuing Contract Review Committee shall be a standing committee of continuing contract faculty formed through Faculty Senate.

-The committee membership will be determined through Faculty Senate and a chair will be elected from the continuing contract faculty college-wide.
+The committee membership will be determined through Faculty Senate Affairs A chair will be elected from the continuing contractreview committee. .

 By the second Friday in April prior to the year of consideration, the candidate must initiate the review process by sending an email to the faculty member’s Academic Dean/Supervising Administrator and the chair of the Continuing Contract Review Committee.
 The purpose of this email is to inform the Academic Dean/Supervising Administrator as well as the Contract Review Committee of the faculty member’s desire to apply for continuing contract.

-By the first Friday in September, the Provost, in consultation with the Chair of the Initial Granting of Continuing Contract Sub-Committee (IGCC), shall meet with the Academic Dean/Supervising Administrator to verify that the candidate meets the minimum eligibility requirements for granting of continuing contract set forth in Section 10.2.2 of this Article.

 Contract Review Subcommittees

-By the third Friday of September, subcommittees shall be formed at the school/ division level (in the case of Academic Success and Learning Resources) and verified by and registered with the Continuing Contract Review Committee.
-Sub- committees will be formed according to the following process:
+By the end of August, subcommittees shall be formed at the school/ division level (in the case of Academic Success and Learning Resources).
+CCRC members will assist with the selection and approval of the IGCC subcommittee members.
+The CCRC will handle and assist any department with no or minimal faculty on continuing contract to ensure objectivity.
+Also, the CCRC will handle the selection of the IGCC should the chair not be on continuing contract.